Package 'oeli'

 Description

-This function provides standardized responses to input checks, ensuring consistency.
+This function provides a standardized response to input checks, ensuring consistency.

 Usage